-Acacia has a lighter color which makes it easier to match decor.
-And the acacia pieces tend to be cheaper than walnut pieces, which allows it to be made into a quality edge grain board more easily.
+Acacia has a lighter color which makes it easier to match the decor.
+And the acacia pieces tend to be cheaper than walnut pieces, which allows them to be made into a quality edge grain board more easily.

 Acacia is also less difficult to maintain than walnut.
 Thus, it’s ideal for families with children or pets.

 The other primary distinction between the two types of wood is how they look as they age.
 Depending on your location, walnut may fade over time while acacia color will remain constant.